 Who We Are

 The Center for Employment Opportunities (CEO) provides employment services to people with recent criminal convictions.
 Our programs help participants successfully transition from incarceration to stable and productive lives.
-Across the United States, over 5,000 people participate in CEO each year, transitioning to employment that support themselves, their families, and their communities.
+Across the United States, over 5,000 people participate in CEO each year, transitioning to employment that supports themselves, their families, and their communities.